-Reflecting the direction and necessities of scholarship in the 21st century, many of our programs cross traditional disciplinary boundaries to provide fresh insights from multiple perspectives.
-A number of centers, including the Dresher Center for the Humanities, the Imaging Research Center, and the Maryland Institute for Policy Analysis and Research, also promote important multidisciplinary research, and a magnificent new Performing Arts and Humanities Building is transforming the face of the campus and making UMBC all the more an intellectual resource and cultural destination for the area.
+Many of our programs cross traditional disciplinary boundaries to provide fresh insights from multiple perspectives.
+A number of centers, including the Dresher Center for the Humanities, the Imaging Research Center, and the Maryland Institute for Policy Analysis and Research, also promote important multidisciplinary research.
+A magnificent new Performing Arts and Humanities Building is transforming the face of the campus and making UMBC all the more an intellectual resource and cultural destination for the area.

-At the heart of the College of Arts, Humanities, and Social Sciences are its faculty members, committed and effective teachers and productive, award-winning scholars who teach in the undergraduate and graduate programs and engage in a variety of distinguished research and other creative work.
-Faculty members have won numerous prestigious fellowships, awards, and research grants from such organizations as the National Endowment for the Humanities, the National Endowment for the Arts, the National Institutes of Health, the National Science Foundation, the Guggenheim Foundation, and the Fulbright Scholars Program, and they have been awarded some of the most important honors and distinctions in their own disciplines.
-Articles and books published by faculty members in the College put them at the forefront of their fields-not just in the United States but around the world-and the arts departments and centers have also won national and international recognition for their creative activities.
-Our undergraduate as well as our graduate students are involved in significant published research under the mentorship of our faculty.
-Departmental links will take you to further information on faculty members in the College of Arts, Humanities, and Social Sciences.
+At the heart of the College of Arts, Humanities, and Social Sciences are our faculty members: dedicated and effective undergraduate and graduate teachers and creative, path-breaking scholars and artists.
+Faculty members have won numerous fellowships, awards, and research grants from such organizations as the National Endowment for the Humanities, the National Endowment for the Arts, the National Institutes of Health, the National Science Foundation, and the Guggenheim Foundation.
+Their research serves the public good by producing new knowledge about issues ranging from health and aging to education to environmental systems.
+Their articles, books, compositions, and exhibitions put our faculty at the forefront of their fields, internationally as well as in the United States.
+Under faculty membership, our undergraduate and graduate students are involved in innovative research projects and creative endeavors under the mentorship of our faculty.
+(Departmental links will take you to further information about our faculty members, as well as much more information about our academic programs.)

 Dean of the College of Arts, Humanities, and Social Sciences